PhD Biology, Queen's University

 4700 Keele Street

-My interests focus on teaching and research around landscape disturbances and how they impact ecosystem processes.
-I’m particularly interested in the connection between physical disturbances and ecosystem changes, including the biogeography of organisms.
-My current research is examining how marine storm surges in the Mackenzie Delta of the western Canadian Arctic result in widespread salinization, fundamentally altering terrestrial and aquatic ecosystems.
-I use lake sediment records to reconstruct past environments where direct monitoring data are sparse or absent, in order to understand past ecosystem changes.
-In my teaching I stress the interconnectedness of environmental processes and impacts.
-I am particularly interested in the use of technology in a teaching framework.
-I have worked over the past year to integrate the use of the hydraulic flume in geomorphology teaching in several of my courses on the topic.
+My research interests focus on landscape disturbances and how they impact ecosystem processes.
+I’m particularly interested in the connection between physical disturbances and ecosystem changes, including the biogeography of organisms, in the context of climate warming.
+I use lake sediment records (the science of paleolimnology) to reconstruct past environments where direct monitoring data are sparse or absent, to understand past ecosystem changes.
+My current research is examining the impacts of the thaw of ice-rich permafrost and subsequent geomorphic disturbances such as thaw slumping and cryogenic landslides on aquatic ecosystem functioning, focused on the Mackenzie Delta region in northwestern Canada.

 Recognition & Awards